EveryoneDestroysTheWorld/game/README.md

 ### Install dependencies
 The following dependencies are required for development:
 * [Roblox Studio](https://create.roblox.com/docs/studio/setting-up-roblox-studio) - This game is developed on Roblox.
 * [Aftman](https://github.com/LPGhatguy/aftman/releases) - Required to install Wally.
+After installing Aftman, you may have to restart your computer to use Wally.
 * [Wally](https://wally.run/install) - Required to install Luau packages.

 ### Create a development place